Engagement Party 101: All about the who, what, when, where and why

 Keeping to tradition, the bride’s parents usually throw the engagement party.
 This isn’t always done anymore and can be hosted by close friends and family of the bridal couple or the couple themselves, if they wish.
 The bride’s parents should always be given the first option of hosting.

-You might also feel that you’d want two engagement parties, one for each of your hometowns or one for family and one for friends.
+If you are really excited about getting married, you might also feel that you’d want two engagement parties, one for each of your hometowns or one for family and one for friends.

 4. Where do you hold an engagement party?